The value of your investments and the income from them may go down as well as up, and you could get back less than you invested.

 Information on how this impacts you and your clients

-On 3 January 2018 the rules put in place by the Financial Conduct Authority to enact the Markets in Financial Instrument Direct II (MiFID II) took effect.
+The rules set out by the Financial Conduct Authority to enact the Markets in Financial Instrument Directive II (MiFID II) took effect on 3 January 2018.

-MiFID II presents the UK financial services industry and in particular the wealth management sector with one of the biggest regulatory challenges it has faced in recent years.
-Its implementation will impose new mandatory requirements on us, you and your clients.
+MiFID II presented the UK financial services industry, particularly the wealth management sector, with one of the most significant regulatory challenges it faced in recent years.
+Its implementation imposed new mandatory requirements on us, you and your clients.
 This section summarises those requirements and explains what information we need from you.

-Please click on the below link which contains a number of popular questions we are getting in regards to MiFID II.
-If you have any further questions please email us at mifid@7im.co.uk.
+The link below contains a number of popular questions we have received regarding MiFID II.
+If you have any further questions, please email us at information@7im.co.uk.

 Top MiFID II Questions

-MiFID II is a complex directive which imposes significant requirements on regulated firms and on all participants in the securities markets.
+MiFID II is a complex directive that imposed significant requirements on regulated firms and on all participants in the securities markets.
 The two key objectives are transparency and investor protection.
-Some aspects of the directive such as client reporting will be clearly visible to investors but others less so.
-The intention is to increase the efficiency and probity of markets and enhance the ability of regulators to supervise and analyse the activity of market participants.
+Some aspects of the directive, such as client reporting, are visible to investors, but others less so.
+Its aim was to increase the efficiency and integrity of markets and enhance the ability of regulators to supervise and analyse the activity of market participants.

-MiFID II will impact a range of areas in your and our business with some consequences for clients.
+MiFID II impacts various areas in your and our business, with some consequences for clients.
 We’ve compiled a list below which is followed by a series of articles.
-This list is by no means exhaustive, check back here for regular updates.
+This list is by no means exhaustive.

 Transaction reporting - Client Identifiers

-To facilitate market supervision all transactions undertaken in securities transacted on a recognised market will have to identify the account holder and the individual / firm making the decision.
-This requirement will apply to all such securities including Exchange Traded Funds and Investment Trusts but not to authorised Collective Investment Schemes such as those managed by 7IM.
+To facilitate market supervision, all transactions undertaken in securities transacted on a recognised market had to identify the account holder and the individual/firm making the decision.
+This requirement applies to all such securities, including Exchange Traded Funds and Investment Trusts, but not to authorised Collective Investment Schemes such as those managed by 7IM.

-This development is intended to enable the regulator to have a greater ability to identify instances of market abuse which, if successful, will benefit all market participants.
+This development enabled the regulator to have a greater ability to identify instances of market abuse, which, if successful, will benefit all market participants.

-Read the Transaction Reporting chapter below for more detail.
+Read the Transaction Reporting chapter below for more details.

 Information to clients - costs & charges

-MiFID II is expected to require an increased level of information on costs and charges to be provided to retail customers.
+MiFID II required an increased level of information on retail customer costs and charges.
 Our periodic reporting includes details of the costs and charges associated with a client’s account.
-We will continue to look for ways to improve our clients understanding of all the costs and charges impacting their investment on an annual basis.
-At present some clarity is required on the nature and format of reports and we are working closely with relevant trade associations in this regard.
+We will continue to look for ways to improve our clients’ understanding of all the costs and charges impacting their investment.

 Reporting

-Periodic portfolio reporting (including valuations) will move from the current bi-annually (in most cases) to quarterly.
-There is also a new requirement to communicate to clients if their portfolio’s value falls by 10% over a single reporting period.
-The specific requirements for this are still to be clarified but we’ll continue to update these pages.
-Make sure you use the form below to join the mailing list and stay up to date.
-Wherever possible we will be looking to facilitate electronic reporting.
+Periodic portfolio reporting (including valuations) moved from bi-annually (in most cases) to quarterly.
+There was also a new requirement to communicate to clients if their portfolio’s value fell by 10% over a single reporting period.
+Wherever possible, we will be looking to facilitate electronic reporting.

 Suitability & Advice

-MiFID II includes additional requirements for obtaining information about each client’s risk tolerance and capacity for loss.
+MiFID II included additional requirements for obtaining information about each client’s risk tolerance and capacity for loss.

 Appropriateness

-MiFID II will mean that fewer products are treated as ‘non-complex’.
-The types of product that are subject to ‘appropriateness tests’ at the point of sale will also change.
-For example, structured deposits and shares or bonds that embed derivatives or incorporate structures that make them difficult for clients to understand will be deemed complex although it is worth noting that suitability obligations will address these issues for discretionary and advised business.
+MiFID II meant that fewer products are treated as ‘non-complex’.
+The types of products that are subject to ‘appropriateness tests’ at the point of sale also changed.
+For example, structured deposits and shares or bonds that embedded derivatives or incorporate structures that made them difficult for clients to understand will be deemed complex.
+However, suitability obligations will address these issues for discretionary and advised business.

 Telephone recording

 This refers to both the recording of telephone conversations and retention of electronic communications relating, or which could relate, to transactions concluded and advice given in relation to client order services.
-Changes will relate to the reception, transmission, advice and execution of client orders.
-Landline phone calls at 7IM are currently recorded, we will be extending recording capabilities to 7IM mobile phones over the coming year.
+Changes related to the reception, transmission, advice and execution of client orders.
+All calls at 7IM are recorded under the regulation.

 Inducements

-No monetary benefits and no more than ‘minor’ non-monetary benefits will be permitted under MiFID II.
-This means that we will still be able to support events which have clear benefits to clients but the traditional forms of hospitality are unlikely to be acceptable.
+No monetary benefits and no more than ‘minor’ non-monetary benefits are permitted under MiFID II.
+This means that we are still able to support events that clearly benefit clients, but traditional forms of hospitality are unlikely to be acceptable.

 Best execution

-The definition of ‘best execution’ will be amended slightly under MiFID II.
-Firms will have to take “all sufficient” steps to provide best execution to their clients, rather than “all reasonable” steps.
-Firms will be obligated to provide evidence that they have undertaken best execution to both the regulator and its clients on request and we will also be publishing data concerning where we execute transactions periodically via the website.
-This data will need to be customised depending on the class of financial instrument and type of service provided.
+The definition of ‘best execution’ was amended slightly under MiFID II.
+Firms have to take ‘all sufficient’ steps to provide best execution to their clients rather than ‘all reasonable’ steps.
+Firms have to provide evidence that they have undertaken best execution to both the regulator and its clients on request, and we periodically publish data concerning where we execute transactions via the website.

 Product governance: distribution

-Product providers will need to enhance governance arrangements to ensure that the products and services they sell are compatible with the needs, aims and characteristics of their target market both at launch and on an ongoing basis.
-Distributors, a very wide term which applies to anyone in the chain between product manufacturer and ultimate investor will have to obtain and provide enough information to ensure that the products and services they provide are not mis-sold.
-They will also have to identify any group of investors for whom these are not suitable.
-This will impact products and services that are accessed on platforms, where additional information may need to be obtained and provided.
+Product providers needed to enhance governance arrangements to ensure that the products and services they sell were compatible with the needs, aims and characteristics of their target market both at launch and on an ongoing basis.
+Distributors, an extensive term which applies to anyone in the chain between product manufacturer and ultimate investor, have to obtain and provide enough information to ensure that the products and services they provide are not mis-sold.
+They also have to identify any group of investors for whom these are unsuitable.
+This impacted products and services that are accessed on platforms where additional information needed to be obtained and provided.

 Terms & Conditions

-As explained in the summary above, the rules on transaction reporting are designed to facilitate market supervision.
-All transactions undertaken in securities transacted on a recognised market will have to identify the account holder and the individual / firm making the decision.
-This requirement will apply to all such securities including Exchange Traded Funds and Investment Trusts but not to authorised Collective Investment Schemes such as those managed by 7IM.
+As explained in the summary above, the rules on transaction reporting were designed to facilitate market supervision.
+All transactions undertaken in securities transacted on a recognised market had to identify the account holder and the individual/firm making the decision.
+This requirement applied to all such securities, including Exchange Traded Funds and Investment Trusts, but not to authorised Collective Investment Schemes such as those managed by 7IM.

-The intention behind this requirement is to enable the regulator to have a greater ability to identify instances of market abuse which, if successful, will benefit all market participants.
+The intention behind this requirement was to enable the regulator to have a greater ability to identify instances of market abuse, which, if successful, would benefit all market participants.

 What does this mean for you and your clients?

-There are a number of organisations that can issue LEIs but only one in the UK.
+There are several organisations that issue LEIs, but there is only one in the UK.
 A full list of the authorised issuers can be accessed from the Regulatory Oversight Committee.

-Unavista, a division of the London Stock Exchange is the UK provider.
+Unavista, a division of the London Stock Exchange, is the UK’s LEI provider.
 You can find more details on their website here: http://www.lseg.com/LEI.
 There is a cost to obtaining and maintaining an LEI.
-At present Unavista charges £115 (+VAT) to allocate an LEI and £70 (+VAT) to renew the code each year.
+At present, Unavista charges £115 (+VAT) to allocate an LEI and £70 (+VAT) to renew the code each year.

 Key points to consider:

-• Each LEI will need to be updated and paid for each year
+- Each LEI needs to be updated and paid for each year

-• You will need to supply an LEI for each of your client accounts and the renewal date
+- You need to supply an LEI for each of your client accounts and the renewal date

-• Unavista are the UK provider of LEIs
+- Unavista is the UK provider of LEIs.

-We have recently reviewed our Best Execution policies and this can be accessed below.
+We have recently reviewed our Best Execution policies, and these can be accessed below.

 I confirm that I am a Financial Adviser, Solicitor or Accountant and authorised to conduct investment business.